Salary packaging

 Salary packaging (also known as salary sacrifice or salary exchange) is the inclusion of employee benefits (also called fringe benefits) in an employee remuneration package in exchange for giving up part of monetary salary.
 Such arrangements are entered into most commonly if there are tax or other benefits to be derived by the employer or employee from the arrangement.

 Salary sacrifice in the United Kingdom

-In the United Kingdom, employee benefits commonly included in salary sacrifice arrangements are pension contributions, childcare vouchers, annual leave, etc. If correctly structured, the arrangement can benefit both parties as it saves them both NI contributions as well as save the employee income tax.
+In the United Kingdom, employee benefits commonly included in salary sacrifice arrangements are pension contributions, childcare vouchers, and annual leave.
+If correctly structured, the arrangement can benefit both parties as it saves them both NI contributions as well as save the employee income tax.

-Salary sacrifice can be extended to any range of benefits and has becoming increasingly popular in the public sector as well as for transport related benefits e.g. Cycles, Bus Travel, Low CO2 emission cars, and more recently in 2020 vehicle maintenance.
+Salary sacrifice can be extended to any range of benefits and has become increasingly popular in the public sector as well as for transport-related benefits e.g. cycles, bus travel, low CO2 emission cars through a car scheme, and more recently in 2020 vehicle maintenance.
 Salary sacrifice is also commonly used to fund the introduction of Flexible Benefit Plans in the UK.